eykop/Web-Monitoring-Kafka-PostgreSQL/README.md

 * PostgreSQL server
 * Editing require configuration file.

-I will not cover running Kafka and PsotgreSQL server, there are many other totrials on the internet that cover that. some are:
+I will not cover running Kafka and PsotgreSQL server, there are many other tutorials on the internet that cover that. some are: